mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/schema-generator.md

 `schema:create` will automatically create the database if it does not exist.

 `schema:update` drops all unknown tables by default, you can use `--no-drop-tables` to get around it.
-There is also `--safe` flag that will disable both table dropping as well as column dropping.
+There is also `--safe` flag that will disable both table dropping and column dropping.

 `schema:drop` will by default drop all database tables.
 You can use `--drop-db` flag to drop the whole database instead.